dflook/cloudformation-dns-certificate/README.md

 CREATE_IN_PROGRESS until the certificate is issued.

 To use this custom resource, copy the CustomAcmCertificateLambda and CustomAcmCertificateLambdaExecutionRole resources into your template.
-You can then create certificate resources of Type: AWS::CloudFormation::CustomResource using the properties you expect.
+You can then create certificate resources of Type: Custom::DNSCertificate using the properties you expect.
 Remember to add a ServiceToken property to the resource which references the CustomAcmCertificateLambda arn.

 ### Troposphere